- Search The Registry

 - My Account

 Assata Shakur was born on this date in 1947.
-She is an African American writer exiled from America.
+She is a Black writer exiled from America.

 Assata Olugbala Shakur was born in New York and given the birth name JoAnee Deborah Byron.
 Her married name was Joanne Chesimard.
 Shortly after her birth, her mother and father divorced.
 Young Shakur lived with her mother, her aunt, and her grandmother and grandfather (Lula and Frank Hill), in Jamaica, NY.
 At the age of three, she moved with her grandparents to the house where her grandfather was raised in Wilmington, N.C.
 Here, Shakur's grandparents opened a restaurant on their beach front property.